 Many patients will diet and exercise after gynecomastia surgery and improve their overall shape.
 Unfortunately, losing weight is dictated by one’s own body and not by one’s will.
 One cannot target the areas of desired weight loss.
 When weight is gained in men, it usually goes to three areas first: the chest, the abdomen, and the love handles.

 As weight further increases, other parts of the body gain fat, including the face, neck, back, arms, and thighs.
 When weight is lost, the last areas to lose fat are the chest, the abdomen and the love handles – decidedly unfair!
 Fortunately, liposuction can target specific parts of the body and is often used to improve these same areas.

-What to Expect During Your Initial Torsoplasty Consultation?
+What to Expect During Your Initial Torsoplasty Consultation

-As with primary surgery, incisions are typically concealed in the lower half of the nipple area.
+Incisions are typically concealed in the lower half of the nipple area.
 If complaints include uneven skin texture or irregular deposits of fat, Dr. Jacobs will work to address these during the surgery as well.

 Dr. Jacobs’ Torsoplasty Procedure and Technique

 Photographs are taken immediately before surgery.
 Dr. Jacobs will use a surgical pen to mark all the areas to be treated on your body.
 You will then be taken to the operating room and prepared for your torsoplasty.
 “Twilight anesthesia” will be administered and you will drift off to sleep.
 The chest is treated first – please see a complete description of this operation in the “Gynecomastia” section of this website.